oidc-sweden/specifications/swedish-openid-federation-profile-1_0.md

 An Authorization Server declares its supported scopes using the `scopes_supported` parameter [@!RFC8414], and an OAuth 2.0 client's metadata may contain a `scope` parameter [@!RFC7591] listing the scopes it intends to use when requesting tokens.
 In a non-federation deployment, these scopes may have been authorized as part of the registration process and are often set by the Authorization Server in response to the client registration.
 In an OpenID Federation deployment, other mechanisms are needed to establish trust in such scope declarations.

 Furthermore, in a peer-to-peer registration, any scopes referenced are in the context of that specific registration.
 In an OpenID Federation deployment, generic scope values such as `read` or `write` may be ambiguous, since a client may interact with multiple Authorization Servers.
-One approach to mitigating this is to use distinct scope values mapped to specific resources or functions.
+One approach to mitigating this is to use unique scope values mapped to specific resources or functions.

 # Acknowledgments